NEONScience/NEON-Data-Skills/tutorials/teaching-modules/disturb-events-co13/COOP-NEIS-Precipitation-In-R.md

 you the dataset is ready.
 Follow the link in the email to download your dataset.
 You can also view documentation (metadata) for the data.
 Each data subset is downloaded with a unique order number.
-The order number in our example data set is 805325.
-If you are using a data set you've downloaded yourself, make sure to substitute in your own order number in the code below.
+The order number in our example dataset is 805325.
+If you are using a dataset you've downloaded yourself, make sure to substitute in your own order number in the code below.

 To ensure that we remember what our data file is, we've added a descriptor to